Posted on September 13, 2016 at 6:00 am

 Raised-Bed Vegetable Gardening Made Simple by Raymond Nones

 A concise little book, illustrated sparingly, gives detailed instructions on building and more importantly planting your raised bed.
 He focuses especially on crop rotation, planning, and mixing of helpful plants.
 I was pleasantly surprised that my planned, but uninformed, three-bed garden with 8×4 foot beds was the model Nones came to after far more thought than I put into it.
 In addition, the author also marks off 16-inch modules in each bed to facilitate rotation.
 Nones also suggests the hard work of double digging and soil preparation for fall.

 Raised-Bed Gardening: How to Grow More in Less Space by Simon Akeroyd

 This book is heavy on the pictures and illustrations.
 It does include some good information if you want to construct your raised bed out of brick, collect rain water, or assemble a composter from pallets.
 Many of the other projects are less utilitarian and not really a top priority for me but are projects aimed at a more decorative garden.
 If you want a formal pond in your raised bed garden though, this book has you covered.

 Heirloom Plants: A Complete Compendium of Heritage Vegetables, Fruits, Herbs & Flowers by Thomas Etty & Lorraine Harrison

 If you have moved on to planning your garden, this is a nifty guide to heirloom plants.
 What grabbed my attention was the binding and attention put into the actual construction of the book.
 This book feels like it would be part of your grandparent’s gardening library.
 Nostalgia though is not its only appeal.
 The text has useful descriptions, illustrations, and care tips for heirloom plants.
-If you are interested in these varieties, the District has seed lending libraries currently at Deer Park, Medical Lake, and Otis Orchards Libraries.
+If you are interested in these varieties, the District has seed lending libraries currently at Cheney, Fairfield, and Otis Orchards Libraries.